hRun/TA_cryptosuite/README.md

 _algorithm_: Mandatory.
 Set to the hashing algorithm you would like to use.

 _saltfile_: Optional.
-Set to the name of a file containing a salt and stored under _$SPLUNK\_HOME/etc/apps/SA-cryptosuite/lib/salts/_.
+Set to the name of a key you (or your admin) configured previously.

 ### Examples